Simic Turns Historic Deck Guide: Letting the Opponent Play is Overrated

 Since we’re still so early in Strixhaven Historic, I’ll just go over the common matchups I’ve been seeing.
 If a matchup you’re curious about isn’t listed here, try to follow my thought process on how I board and you can likely get a good sideboard plan together.

-As a final note, the 3 Wall of Blossoms in the sideboard is the dedicated anti-creature sideboard card.
+As a final note, the 3 Wall of Blossom in the sideboard is the dedicated anti-creature sideboard card.
 I’ve been really stuck between these and Haze of Pollen so you have to decide which you’d prefer.
 When I was playing I was facing a lot of Red based decks with Bonecrusher Giant which made Haze useless, but Wall good.
 Feel free to keep interchanging them when you see fit.

 |+3 Wall of Blossoms||-2 Tamiyo, Collector of Tales|